clinzy25/time-blocker/README.md

 - Responsive tweaks
 - Limit block intervals to 10, 20, 30, 60, 90, and 120 min.
 - Current time always on top button.
+- A 'work on next week' button that displays the next week.
+This should evolove into a infinite foreward and backward looking calandar type of thing, where past tasks are permanently stored and visible
 - Resize
 - Drag and drop
 - Accessibility controls